freedomofpress/securedrop-builder/README.md

 Make sure that your GPG public key is stored in `pubkeys/`, so CI can verify the signatures.

+> [!NOTE]
+>
+> Dependabot will produce duplicate alerts for `pyproject.toml`/`poetry.lock`
+> and `build-requirements.txt`.
+Initiate the Dependabot update for the former
+> first, and following this procedure will resolve it for the latter as well.

 ## Updating Python wheels

 When adding a new production dependency to a component, new wheels will need to be built